Real Life Recipes | Olivia Wyles

 When I set out to create these chocolate chip protein cookies, my goal was simple: pack as much protein as possible into a cookie that rivals the flavor and texture of Pinch of Yum's soft chocolate chip cookies.
 I wanted a recipe that not only delivered grams of protein but also maintained the chewy texture and melty chocolate goodness we all love.
 After several tests (and a few flops), I found the perfect combination of ingredients and techniques to make these high protein cookies absolutely irresistible.

-If you follow this protein cookie recipe exactly, you’ll end up with the most perfect high-protein cookies that are soft, chewy, loaded with melty chocolate chips, and just the right balance of sweetness.
-These cookies are proof that you can have a healthy dessert that also delivers on taste!
+If you follow this protein cookie recipe exactly, you'll end up with the most perfect high-protein cookies that are soft, chewy, loaded with melty chocolate chip goodness with just the right balance of sweetness.
+These cookies are proof that you can have a healthy dessert that tastes amazing!

 Chocolate Chip Protein Cookies with bite taken out